horsepurve/DeepRTplus/README.md

 <h2 id="8">8 CPU version</h2>

 Running DeepRT on CPU is not recommended, because it is way too slow.
-However, if you have to, duplicate capsule_network_emb.py to be capsule_network_emb_cpu.py and make a few amendments by yourself.
+However, if you have to, use capsule_network_emb_cpu.py instead of capsule_network_emb.py.
+You can set BATCH_SIZE to be very large if you have large enough memory.

 <h2 id="9">9 Questions</h2>